 Definition

-The indicator shows the percentage share of PHP expenditure in total health cost expenditure in Switzerland.
+The indicator shows the percentage share of prevention and health promotion (PHP) expenditure in total health cost expenditure in Switzerland.
 It also shows PHP expenditure by service category.
 The data are updated annually.

 The indicator is calculated on the basis of the Federal Statistical Office’s (FSO) “Health care costs and financing statistics”.
-The statistics present a synthesis of all available figures for an estimation of the monetary flows associated with the production, consumption and financing of goods and services of the Swiss health system during one year.
+The statistics are based on the methodology of the Systems of Health Accounts (SHA; OECD, 2017) and present a synthesis of all available figures for an estimation of the monetary flows associated with the production, consumption and financing of goods and services of the Swiss health system during one year.
 The expenditure includes both material and personnel costs.
 For this indicator, the monetary flows for the category "Prevention" are analysed.
 The sub-category "Tests" is not included.

 The range of prevention and health promotion services in Switzerland is broad and very diverse:

-• Addiction: This category includes services for early diagnosis, advice, treatment and harm reduction with regard to alcohol, drugs or medication.
+• Addiction: This category includes services for early diagnosis, advice, treatment and harm reduction with regard to alcohol, tobacco / nicotine, drugs or medication.

 • Mental health, health care in schools: This category includes on the one hand services that raise awareness of mental health problems and on the other hand the organisation of preventive measures in the school setting such as dental check-ups, vision and hearing tests, and vaccination monitoring.